camlischke1/sans-index-template/sec660-gxpn/notes.md

                     - mmap regions,
                     - VDSO page
                     - heap memory for each process
+            - Trampolines
+                - instead of hardcoding ESP to be the location of a NOP sled, use it to point to a `call esp` instruction, which will then be used to point to the ESP regardless of ASLR randomization
+                - Since ASLR is in use, using a trampoline will give a higher chance of success than trying to hit the NOP sled or shellcode directly.
+The esp register is holding the address of the start of the NOP sled, so the 'call esp' instruction will transfer execution to the sled and then to the shellcode.
         - Write XOR Execute
             - NX bit used by AMD 64-bit processors and the XD (also known as ED) bit used by Intel processors provide protection through a form of W^X (Write XOR Execute) on Linux.
     - Bypassing protections